-The Science Writers and Communicators of Canada (SWCC) Book Awards honour outstanding Canadian contributions to science writing for the general public (Science in Society General Book Award) and for children/middle grades (Science in Society Children’s Book Award) each year.
+The Science Writers and Communicators of Canada (SWCC) Book Awards honour outstanding Canadian contributions to science writing for the general public (Science in Society General Book Award) and for children/middle grades (ages 8-12 years, Science in Society Children’s Book Award) each year.
 Entries must be published in Canada during the contest calendar year by Canadian citizens or permanent residents of Canada.
 They can be either French or English.
 They may deal with aspects of basic or applied science or technology, historical or current, in any area including health, social or environmental issues, regulatory trends, etc. They will be judged on literary excellence; scientific content, accuracy, relevance, significance and presentation; initiative; originality; clarity of interpretation; understandability to the layperson or children; and value in promoting greater awareness and understanding of science by the general reader.
-A brief biography of the author(s) is welcome.
+Submit a brief biography of the author(s) and six copies of the book.
 The prize for each award is $1000 (CAN) and the presentations will take place in the authors’ hometowns during Science Literacy Week, typically the third week of September.
 All entries become the property of the SWCC.
 Entry Fee: Free.
-Deadline: December 15.
+Deadline: December 6.

 The ScreenCraft’s Annual Cinematic Short Story Contest is looking for original, non-script short fiction (from flash fiction to novella, up to 20 000 words) with special cinematic potential.
-The grand prize winner will receive $1000 (US) and personal introductions to literary agents, managers, film and TV producers and publishers.
-The top 5 finalists will be read by ScreenCraft’s network of over 40 literary and entertainment industry professionals.
+The grand prize winner will receive $1000 (US), personal introductions to literary agents, managers, producers and publishers; one-on-one consultations with a ScreenCraft development executive; and exposure to the jury and a network of over 70 industry professionals — literary magazines, agents, managers, publishers, producers and studio executives.
+The top 5 finalists will be published on the contest website and read by ScreenCraft’s network of over 70 literary and entertainment industry professionals.
+A writer who has earned more than $50,000 (or equivalent currency) from professional writing services (excluding contest winnings) for film or TV in the preceding year is ineligible.
 All rights and ownership to stories submitted to this contest remain with the author, until and unless other agreements are made.
 Early Entry Fee: $39 per story.
-Late Entry Fee: $59 per story.
-Early Deadline: November 4.
-Late Deadline: December 16.
+Final Entry Fee: $59 per story.
+Start: October 1.
+Early Deadline: November 7.
+Final Deadline: December 16.

 The Magic Oxygen Literary Prize offers £1000, £300, £100 and two £50 awards for original unpublished short stories up to 4000 words or poems up to 50 lines, any theme.
-Anyone worldwide and older than 14 may enter.
+Anyone worldwide and 15 years or older may enter.
 Shortlisted entries will be included in full in the Magic Oxygen Literary Prize Anthology.
 The first prize winners in both categories will have an additional showcase page for their photograph, biography, comments and links to their work.
-Each entrant will also have a tree planted in Kenya in his or her name (GPS coordinates).
+Each entrant will also have a tree planted in Kenya in his or her name (GPS coordinates) and will also help construct a classroom in the same region through the Word Forest Organisation.
 Entry Fee: £5 per entry.
+Start: October 1.
 Deadline: December 31.